 First stop after landing in New York and having my best friend Dennis pick us up, was one of my favorite Long Island restaurants - Big Daddys - some awesome Cajun food!

 And a Long Island legend - the Amityville Horror House.
 The house in Amityville has become the stuff of legend...the basis for several best selling books and smash-hit movies, which captivated an entire generation.
 In December 1975, George and Kathy Lutz and their three children moved into 112 Ocean Avenue, a large Dutch Colonial house in Amityville, a suburban neighborhood located on the south shore of Long Island, New York.
 Thirteen months before the Lutzes moved in, Ronald DeFeo, Jr. had shot and killed six members of his family at the house.
 After 28 days, the Lutzes left the house, claiming to have been terrorized by paranormal phenomena while living there.
-The ordeal that occurred to the Lutz family during their 28 days in Amityville has become the most famous and controversial haunting case in history.

 And possibly the most well known Long Island hot spot - Jones Beach!